 Phase 4 focuses upon developing groundcover and the few trees we have with a decent future.
 In this case, I retained this small oak because its lower branched structure gives it a better chance to be a sound mature tree than most of what I had.
 When I removed the adjacent leaning and top-heavy oaks and madrones, it recovered immediately.
 I may yet take the top out of it and head off a couple of branches, because without treatment it is likely to bolt.
-The question relates to how many trees over what type of groundcover makes for the best combination of easy maintenance and productivity.
+The question relates to how many trees over what type of groundcover makes for the best combination of easy maintenance, fuel control, and productivity.
 With shade, a groundcover can take 5+ years to develop.

-Redwood stump

-November 2020

-There is a peril to Phase 4 in that the brush seed bank starts to express suddenly or gradually depending upon light and species.
 Similar to the "weed bank" this is partly a legacy expression of a site that was at one time probably choked with brush before it crowded out by oak woodland.
 Hence, making decisions about such things is a bit of a delicate balance.
 So I'm taking my cues from what it appears the Indians did, which is to manage brush in patches as combined with my needs for particular locations.
 The overall goal is food and cover food for wildlife while providing Swallowtail butterfly caterpillars habitat for birds to use to feed their nestlings.

-STANDIN IG TOO TALL

-and the second

-Serting Average C anopy Height Behind This Oak

-These crotches

-Redwoods This oak Broom This oak Broom

-March 1990 Broon

-Primary succession to conifers began with the Spanish burn ban of 1793 (site history).
+Primary succession toward conifers began with the Spanish burn ban of 1793 (site history).
 By 1990, there were 24" firs just up the slope.
 This image from the repeat photos chapter shows that successional process in which conifers shaded this oak to death.
 The stand in the background was thinned to Phase 2 in which the firs were removed because there was only so much I could do at that time.
 Notice the height of the oak in the mid ground I wanted to keep and the redwoods behind it.
 Unfortunately, my first priority was broom (the lighter green) and (back then) the redwoods were only 6-8".
 So the conifers had to stay until I got broom under control.